What is your background, and how did you get into investing?

 Were you successful initially, or did you have problems at first?
 How did you keep motivated and pushing forward?

-Do you have any secrets for balancing being a mom with being a great investor?
+Do you have any secrets for balancing being a mom with being a great financial professional?

 What advice would you give to a busy mom who is interested in learning how to trade stocks?